Rift131/EventTrackerProject/README.md

 ## Overview

-For my SkillDistillery event-tracker project, I have built the backend of an application named Homeschool Hours Tracker.
+For my SkillDistillery event-tracker project, I have built an application named Homeschool Hours Tracker.
 Full credit for the idea of this application goes to my wonderful wife who has homeschooled our boys from the very beginning after her 7-year career as a high school science teacher.
 The intent of this application is to solve the problem of Missouri's requirement for fellow parents who homeschool their children, to log...
 * Hours invested across core and elective subjects
 * The location of where the education was conducted